ptrckbrown94/Professional-Portfolio/README.md

 If all the files are kept in a single fold and the user has an internet connection they should be able to use see my professional portfolio.

 ## Usage
+The usage was to upload our class project and homework to our portfolio and add other professional platforms to our portfolio website.
-The usage was to upload our class project and homework to our portfolio.
+The usage was to upload our class project and homework to our portfolio and add other professional platforms to our portfolio website.

 ## Credit
 We created this project from the outline given to us by our Triology Education Services instructor.
 I used Boot Strap for my css template and pulled code from my old homework and in class activities.

 ## Contributing
 I put this project together with the help from my professor and TAs.
-I also had additional help from Mary Jacobs with my CSS questions that I couldn't find great documentation for.
+I also had additional help from Mary Jacobs with my CSS questions that I couldn't find documentation for.

 ## Challenges
 I thought it was challenge to add my resume as a pdf link on my portfolio page.
-I also foudn it difficult to add photos to my README.md
+I ended up adding my resume to my google drive and then making the link public.
+I also foudn it difficult to add photos to my README.md.

 ## Live Site